Illinois Vital Records

 How to Order Illinois Vital Records

-Illinois residents have several options for ordering vital records.
-The most reliable and accessible method is applying online, but in-person, fax, or mail services are also viable options.
+Residents have several options for ordering IL vital records.
+The most reliable and accessible method is applying online through Vital Records Online, but in-person, fax, or mail services are also viable options.
 The IDPH Division of Vital Records currently does not offer in-person services, so if you wish to make your request in person, you must check with your local County Clerk’s office.
 Eligible individuals can obtain certified copies of birth or death certificates from The Illinois Department of Public Health’s Division of Vital Records.
-You can determine your eligibility by reviewing the specific instructions for each certificate type.
+You can determine your eligibility by reviewing the specific instructions for each type of Illinois vital records.
 Once these criteria are clear, the replacement certificate application process is straightforward.

 The cost, eligibility requirements, necessary documents, and processing times for vital records requests vary based on the certificate type and ordering method.
 Reviewing the procedures and terms before requesting a vital record copy from the IDPH Division of Vital Records is crucial.

-(Choose additional options if you need to insure, expedite, or obtain premium customer support for your application.)
+All-inclusive services are available.
+Choose additional options if you need to insure, expedite, or obtain premium customer support for your application.

 To obtain an Illinois birth, death, or marriage certificate online, confirm that you are authorized and have all necessary documents ready to upload before beginning the secure application.

 Vital Records Online simplifies the process of gathering and generating the required documents.
-The online application is accessible from any internet-enabled device and can be completed in five minutes.
-It also helps prevent typical mistakes or missing information that could lead to application rejection.
+The online application is accessible from any internet-enabled device and can be completed in five minutes from the comfort of your home.
+Ordering Illinois vital records on our platform also helps to prevent typical mistakes or missing information that could lead to application rejection.

 ✔︎ Our $29 processing fee includes automated document processing and shipping & handling.